LaurenceGA/osdev/Style Guide.md

 	}
 ```

-In general, the closing brace should be on a line of it's own, except for when
+The only time a closing brace shouldn't be on a lint of it's own is when it's a
-there is a followup to the previous statement, as in do .. while, and if ...
-else, i.e.:
+part of a do {} while loop, or in the middle of a conditional statement, e.g.:

 ```C
 	do {